 Houseplants come in a whole rainbow of colours spectrum of colours.
 Exciting, unusual combinations create an eye-catching feature in your home.
 Look to incorporate Dracaena Bicolor, polkadot Begonia or the multicoloured Aechmea ‘Blue Rain’ into your design scheme, for an effect that will really stand out.

 Extend your personal style to the choice of pot.
-Colour-matching muted ceramics to your plants or sourcing gilt Baroque containers, elevates your houseplant arrangement into a true plant design installation.
-Tip: if you’re looking for a matching pot, bring a photo of your plant with you when you hit the shops.
+Colour-matching muted ceramics to your plants or sourcing gilt Baroque containers will elevate your houseplant arrangement into a true plant design installation.

 Form and function together